Online Kernel CUSUM for Change-Point Detection: Methodology

 Commonly used kernel functions include Gaussian radial basis function (RBF) $k(x,y) = \exp \{-{\norm{x-y}^2}/{{{r}}^2}\},$ where $\norm{\cdot}$ is the vector $\ell_2$ norm and ${{r}} > 0$ is the bandwidth parameter.

-The Scan $B$-statistic reuses the post-change block $\mathbf{Y}_B(t)$ and only requires $\cO(N B^2)$ computations.
-Since the block size $B$ is typically held constant and $N$ will depend on the reference sample size $M$, the Scan $B$-statistic achieves linear complexity, and this addresses the quadratic computational complexity issue in MMD statistics.
-Thus, the Scan $B$-statistic is more suitable for real-time evaluation of the detection statistic in the online setting.
+Scan $B$-procedure uses one post-change block $\mathbf{Y}_B(t)$ in computing MMD with respect to all the reference blocks and only requires $\cO(N B^2)$ computations.
+Since the block size $B$ is typically held constant and $N$ will depend on the reference sample size $M$, the Scan $B$-procedure achieves linear complexity, addressing the quadratic computational complexity issue in MMD statistics.

-The normalizing constant, i.e., the standard deviation of $\hat{\mathcal{D}}_B(t)$ under $H_0$, has an analytic expression and thus can be computed using the reference samples prior to the detection procedure. \begin{lemma}[Variance of $\hat{\mathcal{D}}_B(t)$ under $H_0$, cf. Lemma 3.1 \citep{li2019scan}] Under $H_0$, for block size $B \geq 2$ and the number of pre-change blocks $N > 0$, under $H_0$, we have
+The normalizing constant, i.e., the standard deviation of $\hat{\mathcal{D}}_B(t)$ under $H_0$, has an analytic expression and thus can be estimated using the reference samples prior to the online implementation of the detection procedure. \begin{lemma}[Lemma 3.1 \citep{li2019scan}] Under $H_0$, for block size $B \geq 2$ and the number of pre-change blocks $N > 0$, we have